Getting Started

 [PASS] prove_pass(address,uint256)

-See ds-test Tutorial for details.
+See Forge std-test tutorial for details.

 Note that Foundry provides the solidity compiler, hence there is no need to install solidity separately.